vtex-apps/io-documentation/docs/README.md

 ## How documentation works in VTEX IO

 Documentation in VTEX IO is built with the mindset that developers should have it at hand, in order to encourage its scaling and maintenance.
-Therefore, what that means is that all [VTEX Developer Portal](https://developers.vtex.com/) content is dynamically rendered from the code of each and every app in VTEX IO's registry, using the **Docs Builder**.
+Therefore, what that means is that all [VTEX Developer Portal](https://developers.vtex.com/) content is statically rendered from the code of each and every app in VTEX IO's registry, using the **Docs Builder**.

 ## Docs Builder